 - If you are asking for an exception, include the supporting statement from the doctor or other prescriber. - You or your doctor or other prescriber may ask for a fast decision.
-(Fast decisions usually come within 24 hours.) - → Read this section to make sure you qualify for a fast decision!
-Read it also to find information about decision deadlines. - If you paid for a drug that you think should be covered, read Chapter 7, Section A, page 110 of this handbook.
-Chapter 7 tells how to call Member Services or send us the paperwork that asks us to cover the drug. - If you are asking for an exception, provide the "supporting statement."
+(Fast decisions usually come within 24 hours.) - Read this section to make sure you qualify for a fast decision!
+Read it also to find information about decision deadlines. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you paid for a drug that you think should be covered, read Chapter 7, Section A, page 114 of this handbook.
+Chapter 7 tells how to call Member Services or send us the paperwork that asks us to cover the drug. - If you have questions, please call Buckeye at 1-866-549-8289 (TTY: 711), 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.
+If you need to speak to your care manager, please call 1-866-549-8289 (TTY: 711), 24 hours a day, seven days a week.
+These calls are free.
+For more information, visit mmp.buckeyehealthplan.com.

+- If you are asking for an exception, provide the "supporting statement."
 Your doctor or other prescriber must give us the medical reasons for the drug exception.
-We call this the "supporting statement."

-Your doctor or other prescriber can fax or mail the statement to us.
+We call this the "supporting statement." - Your doctor or other prescriber can fax or mail the statement to us.
 Or your doctor or other prescriber can tell us on the phone, and then fax or mail a statement.